 Whiting Street Reservoir was made from the watershed of Roaring Brook in 1888.
 It is made of a sandstone dam with a dirt berm.
 The entire area is full of history but the greatest view is that of being in the shadow of the Mount Tom Range.
 The reservoir system of Holyoke is vast.
 Read about the WHOLE system.

 This was the first dam-based reservoir of Holyoke but its third dedicated source of water.
 The water of the reservoir served as a drinking source for Holyokers until into the early 1990s.
 Now it is just a backup source.
 Below is my historical and geographical tour points.
 Use the maps.

 1 – Reservoir’s Old Gate

 At the crossing of Kenilworth Road and Mountain Park Road there is an old road leading west.
 (In the inset map just above, it is the black line above the upper RED line and is marked “Road to Reservoir”).
 (LOCATION) It starts about 70 feet into the driveway of the Kenilworth Castle Condos.)
 This is the remnant of the entrance to Whiting Street Reservoir.
 It once led to the reservoir but in 1963 when the interstate highway was put in, the Reservoir Road was partially taken out.
 The Kenilworth Castle was to the south.
 The stream nearby is the end of Roaring Brook which soon crosses Northampton Street and empties into the Connecticut River.
 This entrance had a large castellated gate from 1912 to 1963 but it has mostly been removed.

 Part of a surface pump and some walls are still here.
 This road is the property of Holyoke Water Works so you may walk up it but it only leads to a fence on the interstate highway.
 Another dirt road leading north was constructed in 1915 to lead to Mountain Park.
 This road was paved in 1928.
 (On the inset map, this is the UPPER RED line.)
-The tar road to goes to the park and reservoir was made in 1965.
+The tar road that you drove in on, going to the park and reservoir was made in 1965.
 (On the inset map, this is the BLUE line.)